cypherium/cypherBFTBin/README.md

    ```./resetStart.sh --silent```or ```./start.sh 0```:reset start cypher application and output the log to the cypherlog.txt<br>
    ```./resetStart.sh --detail```or ```./start.sh 1```:reset start cypher application and print the log online<br>

- Run the cypher
+ Two method to run the cypher
  ---

- #### init database
+ #### run from genesis block 0 by script
- We suggest you run the script under root account of computer for console detail print mode you should run this:
+ for console detail print mode you should run this:
  ```
  sudo ./resetStart.sh --detail